 Bare Root Fruit Trees and Soft Fruits

-Winter marks the beginning of bare root fruit tree season!
+Spring is the perfect time for planting!
 In the Bay Area, winter is an excellent opportunity to start or add to your home orchard.
 This year we are proud to offer trees from Dave Wilson Nursery.
 Pollinate also offers blackberries, blueberries, boysenberries, currants, grapes, olallieberries, raspberries, and asparagus and strawberry crowns for winter planting.
 Quantities are limited, so call to reserve.

 Pollinate Farm & Garden hosts a series of orchard care workshops throughout the year.
 Check our website for the schedule.
 We’re committed to your backyard fruit tree success!